 How To Get Your Kids Eat And Regulate Kids Eating Habits

-One of the biggest challenges for any parent is to make their children eat.
+One of the biggest challenges for any parent is to make their children eat and improve their kids eating habit.
 But first of all, one myth that all parents should remove from their mind is that kids eat only a small amount of food or are picky eaters.

 What you are experiencing now is what you have induced in the past.
 A child eats as much as he or she likes.
 It only depends on whether they are hungry or not.